 Medically reviewed by Rosanna Sutherby, PharmD on August 11, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Interested in learning how to get more vitamin D so you can help prevent deficiency and support your health?
-If so, read on—because from food to vitamin D supplementation and well-planned time in the sun, here you’ll learn more about 3 easy ways to boost your vitamin D.
+If so, read on—because from food to a vitamin D supplement and well-planned time in the sun, here you’ll learn more about 3 easy ways to boost your vitamin D.

 Easily check your vitamin D levels with the at-home vitamin D blood test.

 You might be surprised to learn that your skin won’t produce vitamin D if you’re sitting inside by a sunny window.
-That’s because glass blocks out the sun’s ultraviolet B rays—which are responsible for triggering vitamin D production.
+That’s because glass blocks out the sun’s UVB rays—which are responsible for triggering vitamin D production.

 Vitamin D isn’t found naturally in very many foods—so maybe you’re wondering how to get more vitamin D sources into your daily diet.
-You can start by including more fatty fish in your meal planning.
+You can start by including vitamin D rich foods like fatty fish in your meal planning.
 Salmon, tuna, and mackerel all have a high vitamin D level.
-Other food sources that have this vitamin (though in lower amounts) include beef liver, cheese, and egg yolks.
+Other food sources that have this vitamin (though in lower amounts) include beef liver, cheese, mushrooms, and egg yolks.

 Many people also get their vitamin D from fortified foods, like fortified milk and cereal.
 The milk fortification program began in the 1930s to reduce the occurrence of rickets in the population, a major public health issue of the time.
 Many other dairy products, however—like cheese and ice cream—are not typically fortified.
 But breakfast cereal, yogurt, certain brands of orange juice, and various plant-based milk alternatives often contain added vitamin D.